wxsms/vue-md-loader/README.md

 A **Vue component** with all it's `<template>`, `<script>` and `<style>` settled will be **inserted before it's source code block**.

-Multiple lives inside a single markdown file is supported with some conditions:
+Multiple lives inside a single markdown file is supported with following conditions:

 * All `<script>` from different code blocks:
   * code before `export default` will be extract into the same top-level component.
 Which means they should not be conflict with each others.